-All subsequent offenses will be subject to fines and time of phone retention being doubled from the previous offense.
 The school will make sincere efforts to maintain these devices until they are picked up.
-However, the school does not assume responsibility for items brought to school against school rules.
+However, the school does not assume responsibility for items brought to school against school rules and/or state law.

 X. 8th GRADE GRADUATION/CELEBRATION IS STRONGLY SUPPORTED: